emidln/django-bootstrap2/README.rst

 Configuration
 =============

 #.
-Add the `bootstrapped` directory to your Python path.
+Add the `bootstrap2` directory to your Python path.

 #.
 Ensure `django.contrib.staticfiles` is added to your `INSTALLED_APPS` setting.